Wazzabeee/chess_AI/README.md

 - move ordering
 - opening book (20 000 games)

 It can deliver a move in less than a second at depth 5 on most computers.
-If your computer has lot of cores, you may want to try put the depth parameter to 7 and modify the 1 second time limit in Timer.java.
+If your computer has lot of cores, you may want to try at depth 7 and modify the 1 second time limit in Timer.java.

 Thanks to it we won the small tournament organized between the IA of the students of the class.